beton-ochoa/beton-ochoa.github.io/index.md

 **November 18th, 2022:** Congrats to our master student **Axel Garcia Vega**, who successfully defended his master thesis today!
 He was co-supervised by and **Christian Daul** from the **Centre de Recherche en Automatique de Nancy (CRAN, France)** and has done a very amazing work during these two years at the CV Inside lab!
 His thesis was titled **"A novel Dataset and Deep Learning Method for Automatic Exposure Correction in Endoscopic Imaging"** in which we created our own paired dataset for reference based exposure correction of endoscopic frames and we repurposed and iomproved a DL-based methods for testing this Endo4IE dataset against other image enhancenment methods.

 Axel had a very productive master: he published a paper **MICAI 20222** in Monterrey (**winning the 3rd best paper award**) and presented a poster at the **LatinX in AI Research Workshop at CVPR** (in person in New Orleans) we have submitted a paper to **ISBI 2023 (Colombia)**.
 We plan to continue working on a journal paper applying his methods to two different computer vision tasks in endoscopic (3D reconstruction and instrument segmentation).
 I am certain a bright future is waiting for him!
+Hooray!

 >> ![ ](/Defense3.png)